-The term 'Denomination' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Denomination' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Denomination refers to a means of classifying the face value for financial instruments.
 This would involve currency coins and bank notes along with bonds and other kinds of fixed income investments.
 It can also refer to base currencies for which financial assets will be quoted in ultimately.
 Governments and companies find it useful to classify the types of acceptable forms of payments which can be used to complete a given transaction.

 Such denominations represent the units of value which will most typically be assigned to represent a literal currency.
 This will include notes and coins used as currency, along with financial instruments that have preset values, like with bonds issued by sovereign governments.
 Such a value will commonly be referred to by its face value.
 This value is clearly denoted on the face (front side) of the financial instrument in question.

 This becomes important where ATM automated teller machines are concerned.
 Those currency notes that ATMs dispense to customers will only come out in a set type of denomination.
 This could be $20s, $50s, and $100 bills.
 Where trade is concerned, European-based exporters could invoice their customers in American dollars.
 The transaction would then end up being a United States’ dollar denominated transaction.
 The majority of commodities like gold and diamonds are quoted in dollars still.
 Yet by 2011, other commodities like crude oil could also be quoted in a rival reserve currency like the euro, the pound, the Japanese Yen, or even the Chinese Yuan.